glowing-land/Holistic-KGC/Documentation/Pipeline%20Overview/README.md

 # The Pipeline Overview: Supplementary Resources

-This page provides link to the full algorithm and prompt of each stage of the pipeline.
+This page provides links to the full algorithm and prompt of each stage of the pipeline.
 The pipeline itself is at [here](../../LLM-KGC-v0/).
 Some prompt mentioned in the paper is further divided into several variations.

 ## Stage 1